Sunbird-Ed/SunbirdEd-portal/README.md

-# sunbird-player
+# Sunbird Player

-repository for sunbird portal app
+Sunbird player is the web based portal for Sunbird platform.